 With the latest version of Magento, Magento 2.4 removing the MySQL search capability and forcing the use of Elasticsearch 7.x, many users may be frantically searching for the latest guide to install Elasticsearch in your server.

 As most of the guides around the net are either outdated or may not work well in a CentOS 7 environment with cPanel/WHM installed, I hope this installation guide will be helpful to those of you running CentOS 7.
+You will need root access to follow this guide.

 Firstly, create a yum repository in your server for Elasticsearch 7.x:-